daormar/debasher/rtdocs/source/value_pass.rst

     value_reader_document()
     {
-        process_description "Gets a value produced by another process, increases it in one unit and writes it in own directory."
+        document_process "Gets a value produced by another process, increases it in one unit and writes it in own directory."
     }

     value_reader_explain_opts()